COVID-19 Resources for Businesses

 Municipality of East Hants COVID-19 Response

 We are working to support our residents and businesses negatively affected financially by this global pandemic.
 While we encourage those who are capable of paying their water bills to do so, we have implemented measures to ease the burden with water bills.
-We are working with the province and the Nova Scotia Federation of Municipalities to explore tax relief efforts for property owners, and more information will be available soon.
+We are also offering a one-time property tax financing program for owners of residential and commercial properties negatively affected by COVID-19.

 Get the most current updates for your business